 St Finbar's is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
 It is maintained by Liverpool City Council.
 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
 The co-ordination of admissions arrangements is undertaken by the Local Authority.
-For the school's year commencing September 2021, the Governing Body has set its admissions number at 30.
-This policy was ratified by governors 19.12.2019.
+For the school's year commencing September 2023, the Governing Body has set its admissions number at 30.